wpwupingwp/OGU/README.md

     * archaea
     * viruses

-    Make sure do not have typo.
+    It is reported by anonymous user that "group" filter may return abnormal records, for instance, return plants' records when the group is "animal" and the "organelle" is "chloroplast".
+Besides, it may match a great amount of records on Genbank.
+Hence we strongly recommend to use "-taxon" instead.

-    If use this option, BarcodeFinder may possibly download a huge number of records from Genbank.
-Please ensure you have stable and unexpensive Internet connection.
     The default *value* is empty.

 * -min_len value